chakritsar/Angular-Grocery-Cart-application/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+## json server(server side)

+Run npm i -g json-server.
+In your current folder, download this file and then run json-server db.json.
+Navigate to http://localhost:3000/ to verify if it worked.

+http://localhost:3000/cart - to check the items which were added into cart at json server side. http://localhost:3000/wishlist - to check items added to wishlist at json server side.

 ## Code scaffolding